 If you do plan on gifting it with your Christmas Cookies beware because depending on room temperature or transport, the brittle may start to break down leaving a sticky residue on your cookies or anything that is nearby.
 And it won't be pleasant to reach for a coconut macaroon and get slimy residue from your brittle.

 Looking for other holiday baking ideas?
-Check out my recipe search page here: Recipe Search Results.
-You’ll find lots of cool cookie, dinner and other ideas!
+Don't go take a look around for lots of cool cookie, dinner and other ideas and inspiration!